Mining the Riches of History

 • Be clear about the purpose of your interviews, and be sure students can articulate that to the interviewee.

-• Line up necessary equipment (digital recorders, Flip cameras, cassette recorder and tape, etc.) and permission forms.
+• Line up necessary equipment (digital devices like tablets, iPads, iPods, smart phones, etc.) and permission forms.

 • Prepare any supporting documents or templates for student use.